measiala/PUMS_Data_Dictionary/README.md

 To-Do List

-[ ] Complete the handling of record types and the machine readable file.
+[x] Complete the handling of record types and the machine readable file.

-[ ] Complete final write out of files including testing.
+[x] Complete final write out of files including testing.

+[ ] Obtain final layout of input file to include variable type